-The IIV is also sometimes known as the indicative net value (iNAV).
-IIV is becoming the mainstream name because this is the one used for quoting conventions.
+The IIV, also sometimes known as the indicative net value (iNAV), is becoming a familiar term because it's used for quoting conventions.
 The ticker quoting convention is IV appended to the ticker: for example, ETFIV or ETF.IV or ETF IV, depending on the system.

-The IIV typically publishes at a frequency of every 15 seconds, which is why I call it almost real time.
-(Some firms are starting to make the number available to clients in real-time form.)
-A lot can happen in 15 seconds that makes the number more relevant as a guide than a mandate.
-If the fund's price has moved slightly away, it probably would be a function of delayed quoting frequency of the IIV rather than an erratic movement in the ETF price itself.
+The IIV typically publishes at a frequency of every 15 seconds, but lot can happen in 15 seconds, which that makes the number more relevant as a guide than a mandate.
+If the fund's price has moved slightly away, it’s probably a delayed IIV quote rather than an erratic movement in the ETF price itself.

-- Use the CU to get the proper share quantities for each stock in the basket.
+- Use the CU to get the correct share quantities for each stock in the basket

-- Multiply the last price of each stock by its representative share amount in the CU.
+- Multiply the stock's last price by its number of shares in the CU

-- Sum the products to calculate total assets of the fund.
+- Total the products to calculate total assets of the fund

 The IIV is the implied value of the ETF as calculated by the most recent trading prices of all the stocks in the basket.
 This value is calculated completely independently of the actual trading price of the ETF in the secondary marketplace.
 However, in a US-listed ETF with a basket of domestic stocks underlying, those 2 independently generated values should trade in parity with one another because of the open conversion between the basket and the ETF.

 This is one of the core functionalities of the creation and redemption mechanism of the product wrapper and the one responsible for eliminating discounts and premiums.
 In many high-volume ETFs, a quote for the IIV and a quote for the ETF should be at parity with each other.
 Differences could be because of the time lag and other occasional structural nuances.
-Since stock (and therefore ETF) trading now takes place in microseconds, a lot can happen in between 2 separate 15-second quotes.
-Professional traders are not using published IIVs as a basis for trading.
-Most, if not all, desks that are trading ETFs are calculating their own IIVs based on real-time quotes in the underlying baskets that they are generating within their systems.
-They will see their own IIV calculation in real time so they can act on pricing at the same frequency as their competitors.
+Since stock (and therefore ETFs) trade in microseconds, a lot can happen in between 2 separate 15-second quotes.
+Professional traders don’t use published IIVs.
+Instead, they’re calculating their own IIVs based on real-time quotes in the underlying baskets.
+They see their own IIV calculation in real time so they can act on pricing at the same frequency as their competitors.

 Next steps to consider